-Head coach Dylan Sheridan announced the addition of Matthew Bertrams as volunteer assistant coach in January 2018.
-Bertrams was subsequently promoted to assistant coach in September 2018.
+Bertrams had joined the CSU staff as the volunteer assistant coach in January 2018 and was subsequently promoted to assistant coach in September 2018.

 Cleveland State had its finest season yet in 2019 with Bertrams’ assistance.
 The Vikings won seven of their final 10 games to close the year, doubling their win total from the prior season in the process.
 In doing so, CSU posted a winning record in just its third season of existence despite facing six teams among the top 25 in the NCAA's RPI.

 Bertrams helped the CSU defense during the 2019 season as the unit finished among the top 20 nationally in scoring defense while also sitting among the top 25 in caused turnovers.
 The defense also factored significantly in the Vikings' ride leading the nation in opponent clearing percentage (.707), edging out national champion Virginia.
 Only one CSU opponent cleared at a rate better than the national average in 2019.